Raaghul0107/Insurance-Charges-Prediction/README.md

 ## Key steps involved:
 Exploring the data: Explored each variables distribution with distplot and countplot.

-Data Preprocessing: Handling missing values, encoding categorical variables.
+Data Preprocessing: Handling missing values, feature scaling and encoding categorical variables.

 Model Training: Using different regression models to train on the dataset.